 When there is a buildup of toxins, or detoxification processes are hindered or limited, widespread inflammation occurs throughout your body.
 Inflammation causes your immune system to be set on high alert.
 Chronic inflammation can lead to the development of many diseases.

 Basically, when you have a heavy toxic burden, your immune system is constantly running.
 An immune system on high alert contributes to additional inflammation – and the whole sorry cycle can turn into a runaway train called autoimmunity.
 Autoimmunity is when your overactive immune system attacks the healthy tissue it mistakes for an invader.

 Elimination of toxins from the body is one of the foundations of good health.
 Anyone who has a chronic health issue should at the very least consider having their immune system assessed.
 If you have an autoimmune disease, improving your body’s ways of detoxification can be a way to reduce systemic inflammation and oxidative stress.
 Additionally, identifying if a particular environmental toxin is actually an autoimmune trigger can help to complete the jigsaw puzzle of reclaiming health.

 If you’re concerned about your toxic burden, or if you would like my help getting back on track with your health and autoimmunity, check out my program The Foundations of Health, where I walk you through finding the foods that work for your individual body, addressing issues in the gut, changing your daily lifestyle habits to support health, and – of course – supporting detoxification.
 To change the way you relate to your health, sign up today!
-Registration is only open for a few more weeks before classes begin for the year.

 In part three of this series, we’ll explore the best ways to reduce your daily toxic load – and therefore your toxic burden – and the best ways to aid detoxification and heal your body.